Learn more about our Advertising Disclosure

 How life is different in Austin vs. San Diego

-Other things to consider for your Austin vs. San Diego move
+Other things to consider for your Austin to San Diego move

 • Truck parking permits: Make sure to look into local parking regulations—some areas require permits for large moving trucks.

-• Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to San Diego Start the process here.
+• Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to San Diego.
+Start the process here.

 • Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
 To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.